-Apple gains could power Dow past 22,000
+Apple hits record high, powers Dow past 22,000

-(Reuters) - Apple Inc's (AAPL.O) surprisingly strong quarterly results and forecast pushed the iPhone maker's shares to a record high, putting the Dow Jones Industrial Average .DJI on track to breach the 22,000 mark when the market opens.
+(Reuters) - Apple Inc's (AAPL.O) surprisingly strong quarterly results and forecast pushed the iPhone maker's shares to a record high, helping the Dow Jones Industrial Average .DJI breach the 22,000 mark for the first time ever.

-Apple's shares were up 5.5 percent at $158.33 in premarket trading, and were set to add another $43 billion to the market capitalization of the world's most valuable company.
+The stock rose as much as 6.4 percent at $159.65 in early trading, boosting the market capitalization of the world's most valuable company by about $50 billion to $832 billion.

-The stock has gained nearly 30 percent this year and closed at $150.05 on Tuesday.

 "The Appleverse is expanding with all segments growing," UBS analyst Steven Milunovich said.

-At least three brokerages raised their price targets on the stock, with Barclays making the most bullish move by raising its price target by $23 to $146.
+At least eight brokerages raised their price targets on the stock, with Barclays making the most bullish move by raising its price target by $23 to $146.
 The median price target on the stock is $165.
-The company's shares closed at $150.05 on Tuesday.

 "There is no reason for opportunistic investors to trek to the sidelines given the June-quarter print and Sept-quarter guide," Barclays analyst Mark Moskowitz wrote in a client note.

-Apple on Tuesday reported better-than-expected third-quarter results and indicated that its upcoming 10th-anniversary phone lineup was on schedule.
+Apple on Tuesday reported better-than-expected third-quarter results and indicated that its upcoming 10th-anniversary iPhone lineup was on schedule.

+Apple is widely tipped to adopt higher-resolution OLED displays for the latest iPhone, along with better touchscreen technology and wireless charging - which could come with a $1,000 plus price tag.

 Sales of iPad made a surprise comeback in the quarter and were up 15 percent from a year earlier.
 The company also hit a milestone of 1.2 billion iPhones sold.